volusion/element/content/explanations/what-is-element.md

 ## Further Reading

-To learn more about Element, read our [Concepts](/explanations/element-concepts) explanation.
+To learn more about Element, see "[Element Concepts](/explanations/element-concepts)."